 The Company continued to create a productive learning and caring environment byimplementing robust and comprehensive HR processes fair transparent performanceevaluation and taking new initiatives to further align its Human Resource policies to meetthe growing needs of its business.

-Other information on the Directors including required particulars of Directors retiringby rotation is provided Annexure to the Notice.
+Other information on the Directors including required particulars of Director retiringby rotation is provided in the Notice convening the Annual General Meeting.

 The Board of Directors of the Company at its meeting held on March 30 2017 hadappointed following persons as Key Managerial Personnel of the Company viz:

 b.
 Mr. Sunil Choraria Chief Financial Officer